Cancer Research UK

-Gained an understanding of CRUK aims for the site and its priorities by undertaking 41 interviews with CRUK staff
+- To begin, we undertook 41 interviews with CRUK staff to gain an understanding of CRUK aims for the site and its priorities

 After each stage of testing, we conducted workshops, each with up to 30 key stakeholders, to gain buy-in and support for the site strategy, personas and new masthead and section IAs

-The new IAs work well, enabling over 80% of tasks to be achieved by testers clicking through the correct top level ‘Masthead’ section.
-The new Masthead IA went live in November 2012 in time for Channel 4/CRUK’s ‘Stand up to Cancer’ fundraiser.
+The new IAs worked well, enabling over 80% of tasks to be achieved by testers clicking through the correct top level ‘Masthead’ section.
 The new mega-drop downs dramatically increased CRUK’s search engine visibility.

 And as a result of the process adopted, organisational buy-in to the approach was high.